menotti/playground-41d1904q/markdowns/dataflow.md

 ## The shared data flow issue

-In linear programming there isn't any problem creating conditional branches, `if`, `switch`, `continue` and `break` for controlling the data flow.
+In linear programming there isn't any problem in creating conditional branches ( `if`, `switch`, `continue` and `break` ) for controlling the data flow.
-You can have an infinite loop and just break when a condition is satisfied.
+You can just have an infinite loop and break it when a condition is satisfied.
 But as we saw in the previous lesson, a vector has not only a condition result, but N condition results at the same time.
 Part of the vector can be ready to exit the loop (because the vector data has reached the exit condition), but the rest of data still has active work to do before exiting.

 >**NOTE:** If a vector component is already finished, *freeze* it, avoid doing any further calculations on it.
 This is done by masking them on any value assignment.
 The unfinished vector components will keep being updated, but finished ones don't.
 So if I have a 8x float vector, and components 0,1,4 and 7 have reached an end state, I'll need a mask `[false,false,true,true,false,true,true,false]` on each data loading.